 The Bromo Tower casts a long shadow that reaches a number of other Westside sites important to Baltimore arts and culture.
 Top Broadway touring productions can be seen at the France Merrick Performing Arts Center at the Hippodrome Theatre, while the 1st Mariner Arena regularly fills thousands of seats for special events and concerts featuring stars such as Rihanna and Carrie Underwood.

-The newest addition to the Tower A&E District is the Everyman Theatre, opening in January 2013.
-Formerly part of the Station North district, Everyman is making the move to a venue that was known as The Empire when it hosted vaudeville performances back in 1910.
+The Everyman Theatre – a long-time staple of the local arts scene – also makes its home in the Tower A&E District.
+Formerly part of the Station North district, Everyman moved to a venue that was known as The Empire when it hosted vaudeville performances back in 1910.
 It later became The Palace – controversial for its burlesque shows – and then the Town Theatre, which once welcomed actor Jimmy Stewart and director Frank Capra for an “It’s a Wonderful Life” screening.
-The venue has been empty for many years, but, with Everyman’s arrival (a Grand Opening Celebration Week kicks off January 14, 2013), actors will once again enliven the space.
+The historic venue had been empty for many years before Everyman enlivened the space.

-The Tower A&E District is bounded to the north by Mount Vernon and includes an interesting mix of cultural institutions, such as the Enoch Pratt Free Library, Eubie Blake National Jazz Institute and Cultural Center, Maryland Historical Society and National Dentistry Museum.
+The Bromo Tower A&E District is bounded to the north by Mount Vernon and includes an interesting mix of cultural institutions, such as the Enoch Pratt Free Library, Eubie Blake National Jazz Institute and Cultural Center, Maryland Historical Society and National Museum of Dentistry.